Ralstonia: Genomics

 Ralstonia has also been identified as a common contaminant of DNA extraction kit or PCR reagents, which may lead to its erroneous appearance in microbiota or metagenomic datasets.
 Ralstonia is one of the most common pathogens for causing nosocomial infections in immunocompromised patients.
 Those receiving mechanical ventilation are twelve times more likely of developing the infection than those not on a mechanical ventilator.

 Ecology

 Ralstonia has been identified in the milk of water deer, reindeer and goats.
 Ralstonia pickettii, Ralstonia insidiosa and Ralstonia mannitolilytica have been found in many different environments including in clinical situations where they can act as pathogens.
 Ralstonia has been also reported as responsible for nosocomial outbreaks of bloodstream infections, linked to the contamination of medication vials.

 Outbreaks

-On 28 November 2023 an outbreak of Ralstonia was reported in hospitals across Australia from an apparent contamination of Saline products imported from overseas.
+On 28 November 2023 an outbreak of R. pickettii was reported in hospitals across Australia from an apparent contamination of Saline products imported from overseas.
 There are 43 suspected cases of infection, and one death of an elderly patient in the state of Queensland.
 The outbreak led the Therapeutic Goods Administration to issue an alert, and remove two saline products from Australian private and public hospitals.